 - Seek public comment and expert critique of our Impact Audit Standard and our impact audits.

 We recognize the challenges that nonprofits face in securing and maintaining support from funders.
-Our objective is to support nonprofits that are generating impact however possible.
+Our objective is to support nonprofits that are generating impact.
 Therefore, we give nonprofits the right to withhold the final results of the impact audit from publication.
 We retain some rights to share the existence and findings of the engagement privately.
-However, in the event a nonprofit asks us to withhold the impact audit, we will not publicly post or otherwise acknowledge that we have conducted the impact audit.
+However, in the event a nonprofit asks us to withhold the impact audit, we will not publicly post the results of the impact audit.

-We have chosen to allow nonprofits to withhold the report from publication for three reasons:
+We allow nonprofits to withhold the report from publication for three reasons:

 Conflicts of Interest